The Help America Vote Act of 2002 (HAVA) establishes the right for a voter to cast a provisional ballot if:

 A fail-safe voter is a person who is a first-time voter who has mailed the voter registration application and has not provided the required HAVA identification either at the time of registration, or when returning a voted absentee ballot.
 In such a situation, the voter is able to submit a provisional ballot.
-The voter must provide the Clerk’s Office acceptable identification for the ballot to be counted, by the following deadlines:
+The voter must provide their County Elections Division acceptable identification for the ballot to be counted by the following deadlines:

 Casting a Provisional Ballot

-A voter is permitted to cast a provisional ballot upon completing a written affirmation stating that the individual is:
+Prior to casting a provisional ballot, a voter must sign an affirmation stating that the individual is:

 - A registered voter in the jurisdiction in which the individual desires to vote; and

 Provisional ballots are kept separate, after being voted, from other ballots until after the election.
 County election officials must first determine if the voter is eligible to vote and whether their ballot will be counted.